 Remember that a topic may be too difficult to research if it is too:

 Locally confined – Topics specific may only be covered in local newspapers.
 Focus on a specific country, province, city, or type of environment (rural vs. urban).
 Example: What sources of pollution affect the Gurugram water supply?

 Recent – If a topic is quite recent, books or journal articles may not be available, but newspaper or magazine articles may.
 You might struggle with adequate sources.

 Broadly interdisciplinary – You could be overwhelmed with superficial information.
-Example: How can the environmental law contribute to the culture, politics and society of the western countries?
+Example: How can the environmental law contribute to the culture, politics and society of western countries?

 To conclude, choosing a research paper topic could be challenging for a law student.
 However, by following the right approach you can make the process easier and enjoyable.
-A topic needs to interesting and engaging.
-Therefore you must read the guideline, discuss with your professor, start with reading secondary resources, and choose a narrow topic which can be manageable within the time frame.
+A topic needs to be interesting and engaging.
+Therefore you must read the guideline, discuss with your professor, start with reading secondary resources, and choose a narrow topic that can be manageable within the time frame.